autounlock luks encrypted drives upon startup with keyfile

 myzfs UUId=e758456d-eb80-4eea-947c-9ac914643b61 /root/mykeyfile luks

-where the UUID is the uuid of your LUKS volume, that you can find with blkid
+where the UUID is the uuid of your LUKS volume, that you can find with blkid.

-.
+The unencrypted LUKS volume is available at /dev/mapper/myzfs.
 The name you gave to it above, in crypttab

 Don't forget to add a line in /etc/fstab